Social Engineering Red Flags

 Does the email tell you to act quickly?

-2. If you do not recognize a sender, do not open any of their attachments or click on any links in the body.
+2. If you do not recognize a sender, do not open any attachments or click on any links in the body.

 3. Do not be afraid to challenge someone's credentials — verify with a known contact that the person is who they say they are.